crossplane/crossplane/design/design-doc-composition-functions.md

 In this case the Function would be called __100 * 1 = 100 times per 60s__.

+Most gRPC server implementations can serve multiple requests concurrently.
+For example in Go [each RPC is invoked in its own goroutine][go-grpc-concurrency].
+The gRPC project maintains a [suite of benchmarks][grpc-benchmarks].
+At the time of writing these benchmarks show that an 8-core Python server can serve ~3,500 trivial requests per second, while an 8-core Go server can serve ~180,000 per second.
+This should be considered a ceiling rather than indicative of real-world Function performance.
+In practice the throughput of a particular Function will be determined by the language it's written in, and what it does.

-A few approaches are possible to scale Functions:
+Inevitably some Functions will be called frequently enough to exhaust the processing capacity of a single pod.
+A few potential approaches are possible to scale Functions include:

-* Tune the `--poll-interval`, e.g. to every 5m or 10m.
+* Tune the `--poll-interval`, e.g. to every 5m or 10m, to reduce calls.
 * Scale heavily used Functions horizontally, by increasing Deployment replicas.
 * Cache the responses of idempotent Function calls (see [Caching](#caching)).
-* Eliminate poll-triggered XR reconciliation (see [Dynamic Composed Resource Watches](#dynamic-composed-resource-watches)).
+* Eliminate poll-triggered XR reconciliation to reduce calls (see [Dynamic Composed Resource Watches](#dynamic-composed-resource-watches)).

 ### Developing a Function